overleaf/toolkit/doc/persistent-data.md

 # Persistent Data Overview

-The Overleaf toolkit needs to store persistent data, such as the files required to compile LaTeX projects, and the contents of the MongoDB database.
+The Overleaf Toolkit needs to store persistent data, such as the files required to compile LaTeX projects, and the contents of the MongoDB database.
 This is achieved by mounting a few directories from the host machine into the docker containers, and writing the data to those directories.

 ## Data Directories